Home 9 Pampas Cat

-The Pampas cat (grass cat) is a South American small wild cat.
-The cat is named after a region of fertile lowlands (Pampas) that covers almost 290,000 square miles.
+The Pampas cat (grass cat) is a small South American wild cat.
+The cat is named after a fertile lowlands (Pampas) region covering almost 290,000 square miles.
 Pampas cats can also be found in shrublands, grasslands and forests.

 Scientific Name: Leopardus pajeros